Chronic Pain and Language: A Topic Modelling Approach to Personal Pain Descriptions

 \section{Results}

-Tables ~\ref{tab:topis-lda}, ~\ref{tab:topis-nmf}, \ref{tab:topis-seanmf}, \ref{tab:topis-clu-bert}, and \ref{tab:topis-clu-fast} present the top-10 words of each topic, for each model, to which we attempt to associate a concept to which the top words most relate to in a coherent context.
+Tables ~\ref{tab:topis-lda-en} through \ref{tab:topis-clu-fast-en} show, for each model, the top-10 words of each topic.
 Starting with the baseline models, we conclude that the top words defining the NMF topics allow for a slightly easier interpretation than those of LDA.
 Nevertheless, both topic models are still hard to interpret.
-CluWords (FastText) topics are easier to interpret.
-Indeed, some topics seem to relate to concrete concepts, such as pain location, intensity, and treatment.
-SeaNMF, on the other hand, seems to be overfit to the collection, since the words describing each topic reveal more word co-occurrence rather than conceptual information about the latent space, rendering the extracted topics very hard to interpret.
+CluWords (FastText) topics are easier to interpret: some topics seem to relate to concrete concepts, such as pain location, intensity, and treatment.
+SeaNMF, on the other hand, seems to be overfit to the collection, since the words describing each topic reveal more word co-occurrence rather than conceptual information about the latent space, rendering it very hard to interpret.

-Fig.~\ref{fig:topic-modularity} shows the topic modularity score for each topic, for each model, as well as the average modularity per model, as defined in Section~\ref{sec:interpretability}.
-The obtained results mirror the empirical conclusions taken from topic interpretation.
-Indeed, the models which are hardest to interpret have the lowest scores in terms of topic modularity.
-However, as observed with SeaNMF and averted in the discussion of this metric in Section~\ref{sec:interpretability}, topic modularity must never be taken into account by itself.
+Fig.~\ref{fig:topic-modularity} shows, for each model, the topic modularity score for each topic, as well as the average modularity per model (Section~\ref{sec:eval}).

+These results mirror the empirical conclusions taken from topic interpretation: the models which are hardest to interpret have the lowest scores in terms of topic modularity.
+However, as observed with SeaNMF and noted in the previous section, topic modularity must never be taken into account by itself.

 Fig.~\ref{fig:silh} shows the Silhouette Coefficient scores for each sample for each model, for a number of clusters equal to the number of topics, $c = k = 12$.